-It can be tough to get moving first thing in the morning, so start with a basic stretching routine like the one I recommend in my free eBook.
+It can be tough to get moving first thing in the morning, so start with a basic stretching routine like this one from our online exercise program.
 As you gently introduce movement, you’ll notice your energy start to perk up.

 Start gentle, then slowly increase your intensity for a minimum of 10 minutes.

 Stretching is wonderful, but exercise works best when you raise the intensity and your heart rate.

 Start with 10 minutes.
 Set a timer.
 Tell yourself, “I don’t have to enjoy this 10 minutes, but I’m committed to following through.”
 If you finish 10 minutes and still want to quit, then you can.
 On the other hand, if you’re feeling good, see if you can add 5 more minutes.

 Add on extra time slowly and soon you’ll be able to workout for 30, 45, or even 60 minutes.
 It takes time to build endurance, and the important part is to do a little more today than you did yesterday.

 Give your new program 3 weeks to kick in.
 Most people require some time to adjust, but as you become more active, you’ll likely notice you have more endurance throughout the day and your feelings of fatigue will start to lift.